orel-asper/rn-server-logger/README.md

 ```shell
 yarn add rn-server-logger
 ```
-## Note react-native-shake work only on versions 5.1.1 and below
+## Important note: Make sure to use react-native-shake version 5.1.1 without a caret (^) in the dependency.

 add the dependency to your package.json file:
 ```shell